 Students who violate the uniform code will be allowed to call home for an appropriate change of clothing after obtaining administrator approval.
-Otherwise, the student may be isolated in the Intervention Room or sent home for the remainder of the school day.
+Otherwise, the student may be assigned conduct points or sent home for the remainder of the school day.
 The student's parent will be notified of this violation.
 Inappropriate attire jeopardizes the instructional climate and therefore, will not be tolerated.